25+ Foods You HAVE To Try In Paris and Where to Find Them

 - Read Trip Advisor Reviews

-Our Favorite Parisian Restaurants
+Where To Eat In Paris: Our Favorite Parisian Restaurants

 Sacree Fleur is another amazing restaurant that we made reservations at last minute.
-Amazing meats, vegetables, fish and desserts!
+Amazing meats, vegetables, fish, and desserts!
 And the owner is so nice and loves to practice his sarcasm on Americans.

 There are plenty of amazing restaurants in Paris and I couldn’t fit them all here.
 Follow the above steps and you won’t go wrong.